 Requisite: ECON 300/301.
 Limited to 35 students.
 Omitted 2017-18.2017-18: Not offered

 Mechanism design uses game theory to design systems, institutions, and mechanisms to achieve desired outcomes.
 We will study the theory of mechanism design and how it is used to design auctions, tax schemes, and matching mechanisms.
 The course will approach these issues from a theoretical perspective and also examine real-world applications.
 Examples will include how Google sells advertising space, how medical students are matched to residencies, and how governments sell bonds.
 Students will read and discuss current research on these topics and also complete an independent research project related to the course material.Requisite: ECON 301 or 420, MATH 211.
 Limited to 18 students.
 Spring semester.
-Professor Baisa.2017-18: Not offered
+Professor Baisa.2017-18: Offered in Spring 2018

 We will begin by examining contemporary growth and development models and then apply them to the sweep of global economic history over the past 300 years.
 The course is a seminar, so students will be assessed on their close reading and their responses to articles and books assigned in the course.
 Students will engage directly with economic history issues and will produce an original piece of research by the end of the course.

 Requisite: ECON 300 or 301 and 330 or 331.
 Limited to 15 students.
 Omitted 2017-18.
 Professor Barbezat.2017-18: Not offered